jmnyarega/interactive-pricing-component/readme.md

     1. checkbox
     3. slider
-      - I took sometime creating this one, I learnt you can use these properties to style the elements into your own liking.
+      - I took sometime creating this one, I learnt you can use these properties to style the element into your own liking.

         ```
           -webkit-slider-runnable-track